Freedom of religion in Pakistan: The Ahmadi position

 The Pakistan government does not ban formally the public practice of the Ahmadiyya, but its practice is restricted severely by law.
 A 1974 constitutional amendment declared Ahmadis to be a non-Muslim minority because, according to the Government, they do not accept Muhammad as the last prophet of Islam.
 However, Ahmadis consider themselves to be Muslims and observe Islamic practices.
 In 1984, under Ordinance XX the government added Section 298(c) into the Penal Code, prohibiting Ahmadis from calling themselves Muslim or posing as Muslims; from referring to their faith as Islam; from preaching or propagating their faith; from inviting others to accept the Ahmadi faith; and from insulting the religious feelings of Muslims.
 This section of the Penal Code has caused problems for Ahmadis, particularly the provision that forbids them from "directly or indirectly" posing as Muslims.
 The Ahmadis must not use the standard Muslim greeting form and must not name their children Muhammad.
 The constitutionality of Section 286(c) was upheld in a split-decision Supreme Court case in 1996.
 The punishment for violation of this section is imprisonment for up to 3 years and a fine.
 It has been alleged that this provision has been used extensively by the Government and anti-Ahmadi religious groups to target and harass Ahmadis.
 Ahmadis also are prohibited from holding any conferences or gatherings.

+Pakistan made an amendment to its constitution in 1974, declaring Ahmadis as non-Muslims.
+In the following decade, military dictator Muhammad Zia-ul-Haq prohibited Ahmadis from calling themselves as Muslims.

+The May 2010 Lahore attacks left 94 dead and more than 120 injured in nearly simultaneous attacks against two mosques of the minority Ahmadiyya Community Tehrik-i-Taliban Pakistan, as well as their Punjab wing, claimed responsibility for the attacks and were also blamed by the Pakistani police.

+The Ahmadi community released a persecution report in 2018 in which the discrimination faced by Ahmadis in Pakistan has been detailed including "indiscriminate arrests" of people from the community.
+Ahmadis are forbidden to call themselves Muslims or use Islamic symbols in their religious practices.
+They are also mandated to declare themselves as non-Muslims in order to vote in general elections.
+Another report listed 3963 news items and 532 editorial pieces in the country's Urdu-language media for spreading "hate propaganda" against Ahmadis.

+In September 2018, several Islamist groups in Pakistan publicly opposed the selection of Atif Mian, who is from the Ahmadi community, as a member of the government's Economic Advisory Council.
+He was removed less than a week after selection owing to pressure from Islamist groups.
+Voice of America reported that after the ouster of Mian the "Ahmadi community fears a renewed sense of religious intolerance and discrimination" in Pakistan.